justynapt/geneticimprovementofsoftware.github.io/cfp.md

 We invite submissions that discuss recent developments in all areas of research on, and applications of, Genetic Improvement.

+We encourage authors to submit early and in-progress work.
+The workshop emphasises interaction and discussion. **We are able to provide financial support for up to 5 students who have their paper accepted at the workshop.**

 The Workshop on Genetic Improvement provides an opportunity for researchers interested in automated program repair and software optimisation to disseminate their work, exchange ideas and discover new research directions.

 Topics of interest include both theory and practice of Genetic Improvement.
 Applications include, but are not limited to: